Aodrulez/zenFlow/README.md

 - Mounting holes for a case

-Note: `Solder all the reversible pads & through-hole components (except battery, power switch & reset button) on the bottom side of each half as instructed on the PCB`
+Note: `Solder all the reversible pads & components (except battery, power switch & reset button) on the bottom side of each half as instructed on the PCB`

 ## Requirements
 | Part | Specification |